 This Annual Report on Form 10-K, or Annual Report, contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-All statements other than statements of historical facts contained in this Annual Report on Form 10-K, including statements regarding our future results of operations and financial position, business strategy, development plans, ongoing and planned future preclinical studies and clinical trials, future results of ongoing and planned clinical trials, expected research and development costs, regulatory strategy, timing and likelihood of success, as well as plans and objectives of management for future operations, are forward-looking statements.
+All statements other than statements of historical facts contained in this Annual Report, including statements regarding our future results of operations and financial position, business strategy, development plans, ongoing and planned future preclinical studies and clinical trials, future results of ongoing and planned clinical trials, expected research and development costs, regulatory strategy, timing and likelihood of success, as well as plans and objectives of management for future operations, are forward-looking statements.
 In some cases, investors can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential," or "continue" or the negative of these terms or other similar expressions.
-Forward-looking statements contained in this Annual Report on Form 10-K include, but are not limited to, statements about:
+Forward-looking statements contained in this Annual Report include, but are not limited to, statements about:

-- our plans to develop, manufacture and commercialize lirentelimab, AK006 and our other product candidates, including our targeted clinical indications, intellectual property strategy, sales and marketing objectives and infrastructure capabilities; - the timing, focus and clinical indications of our preclinical studies and clinical trials, and the reporting of data from those trials; - the ability of our clinical trials to demonstrate safety and efficacy of our product candidates, and other positive results; - the expected patient enrollment in our clinical trials; - the focus of our new work model in response to the COVID-19 pandemic; - the impact that the adoption of new accounting pronouncements will have on our financial statements; - the beneficial characteristics, safety, efficacy and therapeutic effects of lirentelimab, AK006 or our other product candidates; - the timing or likelihood of regulatory filings and approvals, including our expectation to seek special designations, such as orphan drug designation, for lirentelimab, AK006 or our other product candidates for various diseases; - our ability to obtain and maintain regulatory approval of lirentelimab, AK006 or our other product candidates; - our continued reliance on third-parties to conduct additional clinical trials of lirentelimab and our other product candidates; - our ability to obtain, maintain, or negotiate favorable terms of any collaboration, partnership, licensing or other arrangements that may be necessary or desirable to develop, manufacture or commercialize lirentelimab and our other product candidates; - the need to hire additional personnel and our ability to attract and retain such personnel; - the need for additional financing; - our expectations regarding financial performance, including revenues, expenses and net losses, and impacts from our relationship with Lonza AG (including our Reorganization Plan); - the sufficiency of our existing cash, cash equivalents and marketable securities to fund our future operating expenses and capital expenditure requirements; - the costs associates with being a public company; and - our anticipated uses of our existing cash, cash equivalents and investments.
+- our plans to develop, manufacture and commercialize AK006 and our other product candidates, including our targeted clinical indications, intellectual property strategy, sales and marketing objectives and infrastructure capabilities; - the timing, focus and clinical indications of our preclinical studies and clinical trials, and the reporting of data from those trials; - the ability of our clinical trials to demonstrate safety and efficacy of our product candidates, and other positive results; - the expected patient enrollment in our clinical trials; - the impact that the adoption of new accounting pronouncements will have on our financial statements; - the beneficial characteristics, safety, efficacy and therapeutic effects of AK006 or our other product candidates; - the timing or likelihood of regulatory filings and approvals, including our expectation to seek special designations, such as orphan drug designation, for AK006 or our other product candidates for various diseases; - our ability to obtain and maintain regulatory approval of AK006 or our other product candidates; - our continued reliance on third-parties to manufacture our product candidates and conduct additional clinical trials of AK006; - our ability to obtain, maintain, or negotiate favorable terms of any collaboration, partnership, licensing or other arrangements that may be necessary or desirable to develop, manufacture or commercialize AK006 and our other product candidates; - our intentions with respect to future sales and marketing plans; - the total reduction in force related to our 2024 Reorganization Plan; - the need to hire additional personnel and our ability to attract and retain such personnel; - the need for additional financing, and our ability to obtain such financing on terms that are favorable to the Company and its stockholders; - our expectations regarding financial performance, including revenues, expenses and net losses, and impacts from our reorganization plans and manufacturing development efforts of the foregoing; - the sufficiency of our existing cash, cash equivalents and marketable securities to fund our future operating expenses and capital expenditure requirements; - the costs associated with being a public company; and - our anticipated uses of our existing cash, cash equivalents and marketable securities.